weatherforce/weatherforce.github.io/content/ipyreact_release.md

-Title: A way to build widgets on Jupyter Notebook with React
+Title:  You are a found of React and would like to use it to build widgets for your notebooks ?
 Date: 2020-07-08 15:30
 Category: Python
 Tags: jupyter, jupyter-notebook, ipyreactwidgets